fairfax-newsnow/adonis-pickler/README.md

 It fails in the second `format` because the pickler detects the runtime class of the first attribute is `Long` but it has not `register[Long]`

 ##How to use the pickler
-As showed in the previous section, using the pickler is pretty straight forward - calls the code generation of parser/formatter of a specific type by `register[RquiredType]`.
+As showed in the previous section, using the pickler is pretty straight forward - calls the code generation of parser/formatter of a specific type by `register[SpecificScalaDataType]`.
 * Register a type that has been registered before will not generate the code again.
 * The order of registering types does not matter.
-* It is good habit to register all the required data types by calling `register[RequiredType]` inside a specific object.
+* It is good habit to register all the required data types by calling `register[SpecificScalaDataType]` inside a specific object.

 Please refer to https://github.com/fairfax-newsnow/adonis-pickler/blob/master/src/test/scala/au/com/fairfax/pickler/macros/JsonRegistrySpec.scala as reference.
 ##Application structure
+###JReader
+A trait that reads the attributes from the Json data.
+There are different implementation APIs for reading the Json such as PlayJson, ScalaJs and so on.
+Therefore the type of the Json data type is parametrized as generic.
+It is used by `JsonParser[SpecificScalaDataType]` implementation.
+###ParserMaterializerImpl
+A materializer macro responsible for generating the code that implements `JsonParser[SpecificScalaDataType]` for data type `SpecificScalaDataType`
+###JBuilder
+Similar to `JReader`.
+This trait builds up the attribute values for the Json data.
+It is used by `JsonFormatter[SpecificScalaDataType]` implementation.
+###FormatterMaterializerImpl
+A materializer macro responsible for generating the code that implements `JsonFormatter[SpecificScalaDataType]` for data type `SpecificScalaDataType`
+###Materializer
+A trait that defines the common skeleton for both `ParserMaterializerImpl` and `FormatterMaterializerImpl`
 ###JsonRegistry
+It is the entry class that a pickler client interacts with.
+It provides the following methods for a pickler client.
+* `register`
+* `format`
+* `parse`

 ###TraversableRegistrar
-###ParserMaterializerImpl
-###FormatterMaterializerImpl
-###JReader
-###JBuilder
+###TypeKeyProvider